Defense attorney Mark Cogan gets his day in court and beats a speeding ticket

 Why?
 Bernstein failed to ask the officer a key question.
 What is the legal speed limit on McLoughlin?

-“We appealed and today we won,” Turnoy said.
+“We appealed and today we won,” Turney said.

 “The government has to prove its case,” Cogan said.
 “Justice prevailed.”

-Bernstein, a defense attorney when he is not representing Milwaukie, declined to comment of the decision.
+Bernstein, a Portland, criminal defense attorney when he is not representing Milwaukie, declined to comment on the decision.